Leaving Trump’s “favorite toy” and lonely – symbol of his loss of wealth?

-For years, Donald Trump referred to his Boeing 757 as his “favorite toy”.
+For years, Donald Trump called his Boeing 757 his “favorite toy”.
 But now his plane is at a provincial airport north of New York.
 What’s going on there?

 New York – Former President Donald Trump always loved to brag about his Boeing 757.
 The name Trump is big on the side of his luxury jet and the interior of the plane is said to be according to information from CNN be as glamorous as you imagine Trump to be.
 The seat belt lock is covered with 24-carat gold, the seats are made of cream-colored leather and the bathroom is also made of gold.
-No wonder, then, that Trump liked to use the plane as a backdrop for elegant photo shoots, campaign events, and VIP tours.
+So it’s no wonder that Trump liked to use the plane as a backdrop for elegant photo shoots, campaign events and VIP tours.
 But today the jet no longer seems to be in operation, it has been loud for some time CNN on an airport ramp in Orange County, New York, about 100 kilometers north of Manhattan.

 Donald Trump: Is his “favorite toy” too expensive for him now?

 Donald Trump bought the used plane in 2010 from the late Microsoft billionaire Paul Allen.
 It is said to have quickly become his favorite toy, as he liked to tell friends.
 Rumor has it that Trump was very picky about his jet.
 This was also confirmed by a press conference on board his aircraft in 2015.
 Two months before the announcement of his first candidacy for president, Trump invited, according to information from CNN, convicted some journalists in Iowa for an impromptu press conference on board his Boeing 757 – and then scolded them for nearly making his plane dirty.
-“There’s a guy who’s very dangerous with that one camera.
-I’m talking and watching this camera that’s about that far from the ceiling and I know that if they ruin the ceiling, my day will be ruined,” said Trump according to a report by Des Moines Register.
+“There is a guy who is very dangerous with that one camera.
+I am talking and watching this camera that is about this far from the ceiling and I know that if they ruin the ceiling, my day will be ruined,” said Trump according to a report by Des Moines Register.

 Donald Trump’s luxury jet – an hour’s flight costs up to 15,000 euros